 - Behavior Problems: Permissive parenting can lead to behavioral problems such as aggression, disobedience, and stealing.

 - May lack discipline and direction in the child’s life.
-May lead to children becoming spoiled and unruly.
+This may lead to children becoming spoiled and unruly.

-- Lack of Boundaries: Children who are raised in a permissive home lack clear boundaries and may have difficulty setting limits for themselves as adults.
+- Lack of Boundaries: Children who have raised in a permissive home lack clear boundaries and may have difficulty setting limits for themselves as adults.

 - Poor Coping Skills: Children who are not given guidance and structure may not learn how to cope with stress and frustration effectively.